StarScape/website/notes.md

 * Webpack and deploy
 * Regen stars on window resize
 * Fontsize / resolution testing
-* Try using rasters of Sun/Moon/comets instead / increase performance
+* Add warning for non-Chrome users

 ## Extras:
 * Typgraphy
 * Shift sun/moon/clouds relative to mouse
 * Stars (ahem, the *celestial sphere*, if you will) rotate as you scroll maybe?
+* Try using canvas to increase performance

 # Sections: